 Correction model

 The TWM tool and the implemented algorithms perform corrections to the errors introduced by the digitizer and transducer.
 However, when the transducer is connected to the digitizer via cable, the transducer’s transfer will be affected by the loading effects due to finite input impedance of the digitizer and capacitance of the cable.
-This effect can be corrected if the impedance model of the transducer terminals, cables and digitizer is known.
+This effect can be corrected if the lumped impedance model of the transducer terminals, cables and digitizer is known.
 Thus a special function dealing with this problem for single-ended and differential connection of the transducer to digitizer channels was developed and each algorithm should employ it.

-The function uses following circuit diagram model for single ended connection of the transducer:

-00

-For differential connection of the transducer, the model is following:

-00
+The function is able to calculate corrections in four different configurations shown in Figure 0-1, Figure 0-2, Figure 0-3 and Figure 0-4.

+TWM will choose single-ended or differential based on the configuration of the transducer corrections.
+The buffered mode is enabled by including the buffer output impedance “Zbuf” to the transducer corrections (see details below).

+Figure 0-1: Single-ended direct connection (no buffer).

+Figure 0-2: Single-ended buffered connection.

+Figure 0-3: Direct differential connection (no buffer).

+Figure 0-4: Buffered differential connection.

 The impedance components “Yin” (and “lo_Yin”) comes from the digitizer channel corrections, whereas the rest of the model components are loaded from the transducer correction file.